gitter-badger/digibytewallet-android/README.md

 #####a completely standalone DigiByte wallet

-The DigiWallet is a rapidly developing mobile wallet for the Android platform including support for DigiAssets.
-With extensive work done to enhance sync timing, and innovative features such Digi-ID, the DigiWallet is the premier mobile product of the DigiByte platform.
+The DigiByte app is a rapidly developing mobile wallet for the Android platform including support for DigiAssets.
+With extensive work done to enhance sync timing, and innovative features such Digi-ID, the DigiByte app is the premier mobile product of the DigiByte platform.

 #####beautiful simplicity:

-DigiWallet is an extremely simple presenation of how to store, receive, and send DigiByte.
-As we progress the Beta, currently released on the Google Play Store, new innovative user interface components will breath life into the product, and truly make it stand out amongst the croud.
+The DigiByte app is an extremely simple presenation of how to store, receive, and send DigiByte.

 ##How to set up the development environment:
 1. Download and install Java 7 or up